bradygaster/aspnetcore-app-workshop/docs/X. Use Blazor to Optimize the Front End.md

 8. Click one of the day buttons.
 The display should change to show the sessions for that day, and the application should function much as it did before.

 9. Display the console window running the **FrontEnd** web application.
 In the web browser, click a link for any session.
-In the console window, you'll see the HTTP requests and corresponding response messages that occur as a result of retrieving the session details.
+In the console window, you'll see the HTTP requests and corresponding response messages that occur after you retrieve the session details.
 It should look similar to those in the image below:

     ![The console window for the **FrontEnd** web application.
 The window shows the HTTP request and response messages being sent by the web application](images/x-console.png)